deqiu1st/Python-Toolbox/README.md

 # Python-Toolbox
 ### NRS568 Python for ArcGIS - Final Project
 #### By.
 Deky Rahma Sukarno
 This Python toolbox was created as a final project for the 2019 Python for GIS Spring class the University of Rhode Island.
 This toolbox was prepared by Deky Rahma Sukarno from the University of Rhode Island, and is an application of learning obtained from this course under the guidance of Professor Andrew Davis.
+All tools are released under the MIT License.

 Please download PythonToolbox-Deky.zip in this repository, and extract this zip file in the folder of your choice.
 This zip file contains the python toolbox (Python Deky.pyt Toolbox) and sample data for each tool.